 Lecture 12: Principles of Channel Coding

-Lecture 13: Principles of Front-End Signal Processing
+Lecture 13: Principles of Open RAN

-Lecture 14: Principles of Wireless Positioning
+Lecture 18: Principles of Wireless Positioning

 Topics cover: time and angle based measurements, received waveform based measurements, centroid localization method, triangulation method, fingerprinting method, particle filter and Kalman filter based methods, simultaneous localization and mapping